 Extent of the clutter

 The first step in examining the impact of clutter in the average American home was to ask respondents how their existing clutter was making them feel.
 We asked if they felt shame around their clutter, and how they estimated its presence was influencing both their relationships and their overall mental health.

 Clutter noticeably induced feelings of shame for two-thirds of Americans.
 Shame is a critical contributing factor to feelings of depression, anxiety and low self-esteem, yet it evidently has at least one incredibly fixable and tangible cause.
 Americans were well aware of this correlation in their homes.
 Gen Z currently struggles with this clutter-induced shame more than any other generation, perhaps due to their position as the incoming largest consumer base and the one that receives the most targeted marketing efforts.

 Not only did Americans notice shame, but they also often noticed clutter having a negative impact on their romantic relationships, which we further dissect later in this study.
 Fortunately, the solutions seem straightforward: When people did take the time to declutter, they felt a positive impact on their mental health 86% of the time.
-As we progress into Mental Health Awareness Month, decluttering may be the perfect addition to your agenda.

 Reasons for retaining the mess

 The acute awareness of clutter's negative impact immediately begged the question, why keep it around?
 This next piece of our study looks at the top excuses respondents had for maintaining clutter in their surroundings.